 Bluff Lookout Circuit – 200 metres one way

-Leading off from Six Mile Creek Boardwalk this track has an incline and uneven surface leading up to the tree top views out over Six Mile Creak and the forested hills and escarpments of the park.
+Leading off from Six Mile Creek Boardwalk this track has an incline and uneven surface leading up to the treetop views out over Six Mile Creek and the forested hills and escarpments of the park.

 Little White Rock track – 1.2 km return

 This path leads through a patch of spotted gum, a favourite of the local koala population so you might get lucky with a sighting through here.
 As you pass the base of the ridge you’ll see caves and also some remains of a historic military training bunker.

 Little White Rock Lookout Circuit – 200 metres

 Detour off the Little White Rock track for this one, it’s a little more difficult as you climb but the views over the forest are worth it.

 Six Mile Creek Track – 1.4 km return